Releans/angular-client-sdk/README.md

 ## How to Build

-The generated SDK requires AngularJS framework to work.
+The Releans SDK requires AngularJS framework to work.
 If you do not already have angular downloaded, please go ahead and do it from [here](https://angularjs.org/).
 You will also need to download and link [angular-moment](https://cdnjs.cloudflare.com/ajax/libs/angular-moment/1.0.1/angular-moment.min.js) and [moment.js](https://cdnjs.cloudflare.com/ajax/libs/moment.js/2.17.1/moment.min.js) with your project because the SDK internally uses moment.js.

 ## How to Use

-The following section describes how to use the generated SDK in an existing/new project.
+The following section describes how to use the Releans SDK in an existing/new project.

-### 1. Configure Angular and Generated SDK
+### 1. Configure Angular and Releans SDK
 Perform the following steps to configure angular and the SDK:
 + Make a `scripts` folder inside the root folder of the project.
 If you already have a `scripts` folder, skip to the next step.
 + Move the `angular.min.js` file inside the scripts folder.